RODA/DialogCreator/DialogCreator.md

 Item selections in Preview

 - Containers support multi-selection.
 Clicking a row toggles its selection (active state).
-A `'change'` event is dispatched on the Container so your handlers can react.
+A `'change'` event is dispatched on the Container so that handlers can react.
 - Select elements are single-choice.
 Changing the selection dispatches `'change'` like native selects.

 Runtime errors in Preview